Alpha (Black M album): History

 During the evening of 26 December 2020, Black M began to "clash" his co-operative from the Sexion d'Assaut, Gims as well as Kev Adams on Twitter, which put Internet users in doubt, thinking that his account had been hacked.
 It even caught the attention of Booba on the other side of the earth (Black M even went to his concert in 2015 at the Accor Arena and was even able to benefit from his support the following year during the controversy over his canceled concert for the celebration of the centenary of the Battle of Verdun).
 Indeed, the latter, who is in clash with some members of the Sexion d'Assaut such as Gims or Barack Adama, began to clash Black M in turn by saying that his "clash" was a coup de comm ' for the output of a new sound.
-The next day, 27 December 2020 at 12 pm, Black M releases "Black Shady, Pt.
-4", on his birthday, where he traces his year 2020 in the guise of his alter-ego, which is inspired by Eminem's Slim Shady.
-At the same time, he announces that the first part of his fourth album Alpha... will be released in March 2021 as an Extended play.
+The following day (Black M's birthday) 27 December 2020, he released "Black Shady, Pt.
+4", a commentary on 2020 delivered in the style of an alter-ego inspired by Eminem's Slim Shady.
+At the same time, he announces that the first part of his fourth album Alpha will be released in March 2021 as an Extended play.
 On 13 January 2021, Black M released the second single from his album entitled "À la base".